pedrotari7/cv/cv-full/unicode-math/README.md

 the more the package is used the more stable it will become.
 (Things are generally working now; it is only minutiae that may change in the future.)

-Unicode maths is currently supported to one degree or another by the fonts
+Unicode maths is currently supported by the following freely available fonts:

- - [Cambria Math][CM] (Microsoft),
  - [Latin Modern Math][LM] (Bogusław Jackowski, Janusz M. Nowacki)
  - [TeX Gyre Pagella Math][PM] (Bogusław Jackowski, Janusz M. Nowacki)
  - [Asana Math][AM] (Apostolos Syropolous),